Panama Vs Costa Rica Beaches

 Infrastructure And Internet Speeds

 Panama is investing a huge amount into infrastructure.
-A visit to Panama City in 2018 will leave you battling against roadworks.
-Tocumen International Airport is being expanded.
+A visit to Panama City will leave you battling against roadworks.
+Tocumen International Airport was expanded.
 The city-wide metro network is being expanded.
-New housing and apartments are going up across town.
+Plus, new housing and apartments are going up across town.
 Panama City has low-cost high-speed internet available.
 Power and internet are reliable throughout the country.

 The infrastructure in Costa Rica is in dire need of upgrading.
 As a result, many of the roads are in dreadful condition.
 If you’re looking to drive long distances or live in the countryside, an SUV is a must.
 Costa Rica has high-speed internet available in the big cities.
 In the countryside the internet is slow and unreliable.
 Worse, power outages occur most weeks.